I bid you welcome witches, wizards and magical photography folk!

 Because it wasn’t just about the pictures I could produce!

-When I shot pin up the most amazing thing about it was how it made the women feel when they left.
+When I created pin up images the most amazing thing about it was how it made the women feel when they left.
 Confident and happy with what they had achieved during our shoot together.

-As much as I loved it, I didn’t feel at home in the pin up scene after about 10 years, so moving on to composite sci-fi, fantasy and horror was so much more me…but I missed the community and the thrill of helping people find confidence in who they are and what they do.
+As much as I loved it, I didn’t feel at home in the pin up scene after about 10 years, so moving on to composite sci-fi, fantasy and horror was so much more me.

 Around the same time I started being very open about my spiritual beliefs.

-I am a witch…I have been aware of this from a very young age, but never thought I should carry it out into the open, until I met the right people!
+I am a witch…I have been aware of this from a very young age, but never thought I should carry it out into the open, but now I thought why should I hide?

 Since then I feel so much more at ease with what I do, create and how I live my life and I realised that’s where I should be going!